Mount Wachusett: Geography

-Mount Wachusett is a glaciated monadnock: a single mountain on a relatively flat landscape.
+Mount Wachusett is a (formerly) glaciated monadnock: a single mountain on a relatively flat landscape.
 Glacial activity that shaped the mountain can be seen at Balance Rock on the northeast side of the mountain: two large boulders were stacked one on top of each other by moving glaciers thousands of years ago.

 Mount Wachusett is bordered to the south by Little Wachusett Mountain and Brown Hill, to the north by Church Rock, to the east by Pine Hill, and to the northeast by the Crow Hills.
 The nearest mountain of comparable size is Mount Watatic, 1,832 feet (558 m), 12 mi to the north on the New Hampshire border in Ashburnham, Massachusetts.

 The west side of Mount Wachusett drains into the east branch of the Ware River, thence into the Chicopee River, the Connecticut River, and Long Island Sound.
 The south side drains into the Quinapoxet River, the Nashua River, thence the Merrimack River and the Atlantic Ocean.
 The east side drains into the Stillwater River, thence the Nashua River.
 The north side drains into the Nashua River through a series of small reservoirs.